Complain to an ombudsman or commissioner in Scotland

-In most cases you must complain to the organisation first, before you make a complaint to the ombudsman.
+In most cases, you must complain to the organisation first before you make a complaint to the ombudsman.

-There are a number of different ombudsmen and commissioners:
+There are several different ombudsmen and commissioners.

-- the Scottish Legal Complaints Commission deals with complaints about lawyers in Scotland
+The Scottish Legal Complaints Commission deals with complaints about lawyers in Scotland.

-- the Commissioner for Ethical Standards in Public Life in Scotland investigates complaints about the conduct of councillors, members of devolved public bodies and Members of the Scottish Parliament (MSPs)
+The Commissioner for Ethical Standards in Public Life in Scotland investigates complaints about the conduct of councillors, members of devolved public bodies and members of the Scottish parliament (MSPs).

-- the Communications Ombudsman might be able to help if you have a complaint about your internet or telephone provider
+The Communications Ombudsman might be able to help if you have a complaint about your internet or telephone provider.

-- Ombudsman Services: Home Improvements can help with complaints about members of the Double Glazing and Conservatory Ombudsman Scheme (DGACOS) or Home Insulation and Energy Systems (HIES)
+Ombudsman Services: Home Improvements can help with complaints about members of the Double Glazing and Conservatory Ombudsman Scheme (DGACOS) or Home Insulation and Energy Systems (HIES).

-- the Pensions Ombudsman investigates complaints about pensions administration - they can look into complaints about the actions and decisions of the Pension Protection Fund and some decisions made by the Financial Assistance Scheme
+The Pensions Ombudsman investigates complaints about pensions administration.
+They can look into complaints about the actions and decisions of the Pension Protection Fund and some decisions made by the Financial Assistance Scheme.

 An ombudsman should be a member of the Ombudsman Association (OA).
 Commissioners are usually members of the OA.
 Visit the Ombudsman Association website to check if an ombudsman or commissioner is a member.